CodingWithCalvin/codingwithcalvin.net/src/content/blog/2025/reflecting-on-2025/index.md

 If you're building VS extensions, I hope these make your life a little easier.

+### dtvem

+I also built **dtvem** - a cross-platform CLI tool for managing multiple programming language runtimes (Python, Node.js, Ruby, with more on the way).
+Think of it as one version manager to rule them all.
+It uses shims instead of shell configuration files, so there's no messing with `.bashrc` or `.zshrc`.
+And unlike most tools in this space, it was designed with first-class Windows support from day one. ([Website](https://dtvem.io/) | [GitHub](https://github.com/dtvem/dtvem))

 ### Visual Studio Toolbox

 I've also been working on something new - a Windows application called Visual Studio Toolbox.
 It's not an extension or a NuGet package, but a standalone app.
 Still in the works, but I'm excited about where it's heading. ([GitHub](https://github.com/CodingWithCalvin/VSToolbox))